Adjusting Soil pH to required level

 Effect of Organic matter on Soil pH:

-- Organic matter when decomposes normally produces hydrogen ions which may help to reduce the pH slightly, so addition of organic matter such as good quality compost, manure and organic products such as Manutec Blood & Bone products or Manutec Peat moss etc. always helps to provide buffering effect and reduce the pH.
+- Normally when the compost is fresh & new, it can be slightly alkaline.
+As it the organic matter decomposes produces hydrogen ions which may help to reduce the pH slightly, so addition of organic matter such as good quality compost, manure and organic products such as Manutec Blood & Bone products or Manutec Peat moss etc. always helps to provide buffering effect and reduce the pH.

 - However caution should be taken while adding new soil or compost to your garden beds as many a times poor quality compost can be alkaline and make the condition much verse.
 Better to test new compost or new soil prior to use with Manutec pH Kit.